KennyLowe/architecture-center/docs/microservices/ingestion-workflow.md

 # Designing microservices: Ingestion and workflow

 Microservices often have a workflow that spans multiple services for a single transaction.
 The workflow must be reliable; it can't lose transactions or leave them in a partially completed state.
 It's also critical to control the ingestion rate of incoming requests.
-With many small services communicating with each other, a burst of incoming requests can overwhelm the inter-service communication.
+With many small services communicating with each other, a burst of incoming requests can overwhelm the interservice communication.

 ![](./images/ingestion-workflow.png)